Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 }
 ```

 The `.json` above shows the structure of the `Invoice`'s configuration file.
-Apart from the rest of the information such as `schema`, that contains custom fields to be filled in during the creation of the document, the `@context` could also be seen to be included.
+Apart from the rest of the information such as `schema`, that contains custom fields to be filled in during the creation of the document, the `@context` created for the `Invoice` earlier, could also be seen to be included.

 Similarly, the items inside `@context` contain the types of what are the different fields required in the document.
 It would be used to cross check against the items that have been filled in inside `schema` to ensure that the document created using this configuration file does not contain anything more than what has already been defined in `@context`.